LeandroHaraoka/design-patterns/CreationalPatterns/Builder/BuilderFundamentals.md

 ```

 The class called PersonAuxiliaryBuilder is just a auxiliary class that will be used as builders return type.
-Client can now create a new Person object by calling the PersonAuxiliaryBuilder classes.
+Client can now create a new Person object by calling the PersonAuxiliaryBuilder methods.

 ```
 var person = new PersonAuxiliaryBuilder()